 The rinse sump contains only pure, freshly distilled cleaning fluid.
 This is used to rinse the parts of any last vestige of contamination.
 Since the rinse sump constantly is having cleaning fluid added to it, from the water separator, it quickly overflows.
 The excess cleaning fluid flows into the boil sump, completing the recycling loop.

 (Special note: The water separator sits along side the machine.
 Since the degreaser is constantly chilling vapors, it collects water out of the air.
 This water needs to be removed for fast, spot-free cleaning.)

 Using a Vapor Degreaser

 There are only a few steps to using a vapor degreaser:

 - Place the products to be cleaned in a basket.

-- Slowly lower the parts into solvent vapors above the boil sump for the first few moments of cleaning.
+- Slowly lower the parts into cleaning fluid vapors above the boil sump for the first few moments of cleaning.
 The vapors condense on the (relatively) cool parts and cleaning starts.
-Any liquid solvent drips off of the parts and falls back into the boil sump.
+Any liquid cleaning fluid drips off of the parts and falls back into the boil sump.

 - Remove the parts from the boil sump and move them into the rinse sump.
-Here, fresh, pure distilled solvent removes any final vestige of the contamination.
+Here, fresh, pure distilled cleaning fluid removes any final vestige of the contamination.